Chinatown, Atherton: History

 In 1911, the overthrow of the Manchu dynasty and the declaration of a republic in China caused divisions in the Chinatown society.
 The authority of the Tong, which acted as an administrative body, was undermined, gambling crept in and there were violent incidents.
 Some Chinese moved away at this point.
 There was also increasing local pressure to have the land reserved for European use as the mild climate was thought to be particularly suitable and the land was now ready for ploughing or for dairying.
 Following the First World War, leases farmed by Chinese were made over to soldier settlers and most of the Chinese moved south or to nearby coastal towns.
 During the 1920s many buildings were demolished or moved for reuse elsewhere.
 A handful of old men remained in the settlement until the late 1940s and the temple continued in intermittent use until the mid 1970s.
 The land on which Chinatown stood was purchased by a group of local Chinese families and was eventually purchased outright by the Fong On family, who had originally lived in the town.
 The National Trust of Queensland obtained a grant to carry out research on the site in 1975 and the temple was offered to them by the Fong On family in the following year to ensure its preservation.
 This donation was finalised in 1980.

-In 1991 John Fong On subdivided Lot 2 on RP740536 gifting the remained of Lot 2 to the National Trust of Queensland and seeling the newly created Lot 3 RP912545 to the Atherton Shire Council.
+In 1991 John Fong On subdivided Lot 2 on RP740536 gifting the remained of Lot 2 to the National Trust of Queensland and selling the newly created Lot 3 RP912545 to the Atherton Shire Council.
 This part of the site contains no buildings.
 Since the subdivision reports suggest that Lot 3 may contain archaeologically interesting material.

 In the years since then the temple complex has been researched and conserved as a place museum.
 A number of research projects have also been carried out on the town site by the Material Culture Unit of the James Cook University.
 These included research and documentation of the settlement and temple by Latif Ibrahim in 1981, a 1986 project to map remaining surface relics and the original street, and excavations undertaken in 1991 and 1992.
 Although some damage has been done to the site by the casual digging of collectors in the late 1970s and early 1980s, it is believed that some areas remain undisturbed.